tkrithik/sitdown-app/README.md

 **Made with ❤️ for food lovers everywhere**

 *Discover restaurants, connect with friends, and plan your next amazing meal with SitDown!*

+TO DO:
+Check for any bugs after initial commit.
+Need to make chat functionality better, need to test with two real users and see how chat will work.
+Need to install that functionality.